Record year for French champagne fails to cheer grape growers

-PARIS, March 5 — At first glance, 2017 was a stellar year for French champagne, with 307 million bottles sold for a record €4.9 billion (RM 23.58 billion) — but many of those growing the grapes see little to celebrate.
+REIMS, March 4 — At first glance, 2017 was a stellar year for French champagne, with 307 million bottles sold for a record €4.9 billion (US$6 billion, RM24 billion) — but many of those growing the grapes see little to celebrate.

 Sales in France actually fell amid rising competition from Italian prosecco and Spanish cava, meaning vineyard owners hoping to sell their own bubbly are having to rethink their strategies, and their prospects.